Red 2022 - 2023

 Understanding the World:

-To start with, the children will explore ‘light and dark’’ in which we will think about similarities and differences of natural and artificial light.
+To begin with, the children will explore ‘light and dark’’ in which we will think about similarities and differences of natural and artificial light.
 The children will discuss the differences between villages and towns and look at a map to explore Weston and Crewe.

 Spring B will include children learning about different materials, as well as extending their life cycle knowledge further by looking at the life cycle of a frog.